pmedilall/easyTravel-OpenShift/README.md

 Building runs entirely in Docker, which relieves you from setting up a build environment first.
 If you don't have done so yet, go install [Docker](https://docs.docker.com/linux/step_one/) or the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) now.

 2) The *deployment process* require access to an [OpenShift](https://www.openshift.com) environment.
 The [OpenShift CLI](https://docs.openshift.org/latest/cli_reference/get_started_cli.html) has to be installed.
-Configuration for deploying easyTravel on Cloud Foundry is stored in [config/oc-settings.sh](https://github.com/dynatrace-innovationlab/easyTravel-OpenShift/blob/master/config/oc-settings.sh).
+Configuration for deploying easyTravel on OpenShift is stored in [config/os-settings.sh](https://github.com/dynatrace-innovationlab/easyTravel-OpenShift/blob/master/config/os-settings.sh).
 Adapt to suit your needs.

 ## Build and Deploy easyTravel on OpenShift